hayatiokur/api-systems-playbook/6_⭐_saas-api-platform-design.md

 ### API Gateway

-* Centralized routing, authentication and monitoring
+* * Centralized authentication, routing and monitoring
-* Additional infrastructure, complexity and latency
+* * Additional infrastructure and latency

+### JWT

+* * Stateless and scalable
+* * Token revocation is harder

 ### Kafka

-* Scalable, resilient and loosely coupled
+* * Scalability, resilience and loose coupling
-* More operational complexity
+* * More operational complexity

 ### Rate Limiting

-* Protects infrastructure and supports monetization
+* * Protects infrastructure and supports monetization
-* Can hurt user experience if limits are too aggressive - you might need to implement exceptions in the end
+* * Can hurt user experience if limits are too aggressive

 ### Event Driven Architecture

-* Highly scalable and flexible
+* * Highly scalable and flexible
-* Eventual consistency between systems
+* * Eventual consistency between systems

 ---